-The ADC10DL065 is a dual, low power monolithic CMOS analog-to-digital converter capable of converting analog input signals into 10-bit digital words at 65 Megasamples per second (MSPS).
-This converter uses a differential, pipeline architecture with digital error correction and an on-chip sample-and-hold circuit to minimize power consumption while providing excellent dynamic performance and a 250 MHz Full Power Bandwidth.
-Operating on a single +3.3V power supply, the ADC10DL065 achieves 9.8 effective bits at nyquist and consumes just 370 mW at 65 MSPS, including the reference current.
-The Power Down feature reduces power consumption to 36 mW.
+The ADC11DL066 is a dual, low power monolithic CMOS analog-to-digital converter capable converting analog input signals into 11-bit digital words at 66 Megasamples per second (MSPS), minimum.
+This converter uses a differential, pipeline architecture with digital error correction and an onchip sample-and-hold circuit to minimize die size and power consumption while providing excellent dynamic performance and a 450 MHz Full Power Bandwidth.
+Operating on a single 3.3V power supply, the ADC11DL066 achieves 10.3 effective bits and consumes just 686 mW at 66 MSPS, including the reference current.
+The Power Down feature reduces power consumption to 75 mW.

 The differential inputs provide a full scale differential input swing equal to 2 times V{REF} with the possibility of a single-ended input.
 Full use of the differential input is recommended for optimum performance.
-The digital outputs from the two ADC's are available on a single multiplexed 10-bit bus or on separate buses.
-Duty cycle stabilization and output data format are selectable using a quad state function pin.
-The output data can be set for offset binary or two's complement.
+The digital outputs from the two ADCs are available on separate 11-bit buses with an output data format choice of offset binary or two's complement.

-To ease interfacing to lower voltage systems, the digital output driver power pins of the ADC10DL065 can be connected to a separate supply voltage in the range of 2.4V to the analog supply voltage.
+To ease interfacing to lower voltage systems, the digital output driver power pins of the ADC11DL066 can be connected to a separate supply voltage in the range of 2.4V to the digital supply voltage.

 This device is available in the 64-lead TQFP package and will operate over the industrial temperature range of -40°C to +85°C. An evaluation board is available to ease the evaluation process.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
+All trademarks are the property of their respective owners.